ModernRonin/ModernRonin.github.io/src/source/_posts/Integrating-depencency-injection-into-a-legacy-code-base.md

 But how do we deal with these singletons and the lack of IOC?
 Is there also a way to introduce it gradually, to create an island of sanity that can slowly grow over time?

 In this article, I'll show you how I dealt with this just recently.
 I use [Autofac](https://autofac.org/) because this has been my preferred container framework for years.
-But any other IOC framework that has a concept analogous to [Autofac's modules](https://autofaccn.readthedocs.io/en/latest/configuration/modules.html) should enable the same pattern.

 ## Initial situation
 Let's start with what I found before the refactoring: